Lidocaine for Premature Ejaculation: How to Use It Safely

 A 2022 study looked at how a lidocaine-based spray affected 150 men with self-reported PE.

-The results showed that the lidocaine spray increased average ejaculation latency time (the time it takes to ejaculate) from less than one minute to more than two minutes.
+The results showed that the lidocaine spray increased average ejaculation latency time (the time it takes to ejaculate) from less than one minute to more than two minutes in more than half of the study participants.

-A 2017 study looked at a lidocaine-prilocaine spray.
+A 2017 study looked at a lidocaine-prilocaine spray called Fortacin®.
 (Prilocaine is another desensitizing agent.)
 The study found that the product was fast-acting, working within five minutes of men spraying it onto the glans (head) of their penis.

-The spray reduced penis sensitivity and delayed the time to ejaculation without adversely affecting the sensation of ejaculation or orgasm.
+The spray reduced penis sensitivity and delayed ejaculation time without negatively affecting the sensation of ejaculation or orgasm.

-A 2020 study found that applying a 5% lidocaine spray 10 to 20 minutes before sex helped guys with PE last longer in bed and have more sex overall compared to those who used a placebo.
+A 2021 placebo-controlled study found that applying 5% lidocaine on the penis 10 to 20 minutes before sex helped guys with PE last longer in bed and have more sex overall compared to those who used a placebo.

 There are a few pros to using lidocaine spray for premature ejaculation: